We’ll Show You the Best Method to Learn German—For You

 The program will last you much longer, but only you can decide which route will be more effective for you.
 Rosetta Stone offers online learning by subscription, audio downloads and physical CDs.

 Luckily, these days you can start with Rosetta Stone by getting the free trial.

-11. The Everything Learning German Book is ideal for beginners who want to have a book around that they can keep coming back to when in need.
+This is the best method to learn German for beginners who want a book around that they can keep coming back to when in need.
 Featuring useful vocabularies, a workbook section and pronunciation guides, it’s a great self-study resource for people who are just getting started with German.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.